How The Great Books Foundation is working with Prosper Strategies to put the Nonprofit Impact System™ in place and accelerate its impact.

 Since 1947, the Great Books Foundation and its Shared Inquiry method for discussing literature have been a mainstay in discussion groups and schools nationwide.
-However, as shifts in the political and technology climate began to transform the education landscape in the early 2000s, the organization’s long-term sustainability was called into question.
-While many educators knew and appreciated the Great Books Foundation for its approach to teaching students to discuss classic literature, some began to question the pertinence of its content to modern readers.
+However, as shifts in the political and technology climate began to transform the education landscape, the organization’s long-term sustainability was called into question.
+While many educators knew and appreciated the Great Books Foundation for its approach to teaching students to engage in civil discourse through literature, some began to question the pertinence of its content and approach to modern readers.

 Could Your Organization Benefit from Similar Results?

-Contact us to schedule a free consultation and learn how a partnership with Prosper Strategies will help your organization achieve its goals.
+Contact us to tell us about your needs and learn how a partnership with Prosper Strategies can help your organization achieve its goals.